-- Possible degrees of business change.
+- Aspects of business change

 - An overview of a life cycle for business change.
 The stages of this life cycle are examined in detail during the remainder of the course.

-Module 2 – Business and IT Alignment
+Module 2 – Business Alignment

 Module 3 – Business improvement definition

-Module 4 – Business design
+Module 4 – Business design and development

 Module 5 – Business change implementation

-This requires careful planning that needs to start much earlier in the change programme.
+This requires careful planning that needs to start from the outset of the change programme.

-As well as the need for precise planning, this stage of change requires great people skills.
+- As well as the need for precise planning, this stage of change requires great people skills:

-- They need to be encouraged to buy into the new ways of doing things.
+- They need to be encouraged to buy into the new ways of doing things

 Many of the lessons of this module need to be applied during the entire change programme.